seanbaxter/DirectXShaderCompiler/docs/LangRef.rst

 stack <int_gcroot>`, as well as garbage collector implementations that require :ref:`read <int_gcread>` and :ref:`write <int_gcwrite>` barriers.
-Frontends for type-safe garbage collected languages should generate these intrinsics to make use of the LLVM garbage collectors.
-For more details, see `Garbage Collection with LLVM <GarbageCollection.html>`_.
+Frontends for type-safe garbage collected languages should generate these intrinsics to make use of the LLVM37 garbage collectors.
+For more details, see `Garbage Collection with LLVM37 <GarbageCollection.html>`_.

 Experimental Statepoint Intrinsics
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-LLVM provides an second experimental set of intrinsics for describing garbage collection safepoints in compiled code.
-These intrinsics are an alternative to the ``llvm.gcroot`` intrinsics, but are compatible with the ones for :ref:`read <int_gcread>` and :ref:`write <int_gcwrite>` barriers.
-The differences in approach are covered in the `Garbage Collection with LLVM
+LLVM37 provides an second experimental set of intrinsics for describing garbage collection safepoints in compiled code.
+These intrinsics are an alternative to the ``llvm37.gcroot`` intrinsics, but are compatible with the ones for :ref:`read <int_gcread>` and :ref:`write <int_gcwrite>` barriers.
+The differences in approach are covered in the `Garbage Collection with LLVM37
 <GarbageCollection.html>`_ documentation.
 The intrinsics themselves are
 described in :doc:`Statepoints`.

 .. _int_gcroot:

-'``llvm.gcroot``' Intrinsic
+'``llvm37.gcroot``' Intrinsic
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Syntax: